-I was assigned to a slightly complicated drunk driving case, and since I have courtroom experience, the other jurors elected me Foreman.
-We heard the testimony in the case, which didn’t take long, and then retired to our jury room to deliberate.
+I was assigned to a slightly complicated drunk driving case, and since I had courtroom experience the other jurors elected me Foreman.
+We heard the testimony in the case, which didn’t take long, then retired to our jury room to deliberate.

 Once we got going I realized, for the first time, what kind of pressures were placed on jurors.
 More importantly, I saw that in just an hour or two, I could have turned my jury in either direction.
 It wouldn’t have been hard.